timamus/manjaro-cinnamon-mini-install-apps/README.md

 ## How to update

 If I want to update only arch packages I use pacman `sudo pacman -Syu`, if I want to update and/or access AUR I use yay.
 For a full system update (arch and AUR) I use `yay -Syu --noconfirm --cleanafter`.
-I would also recommend aliasing yay to `yay --aur` if you want to keep yay and pacman separate.
+I would also recommend aliasing yay to `yay --aur` if you want to keep yay and pacman separate. `sudo SKIP_AUTOSNAP= pacman -S`

 jdk8-openjdk
 export JAVA_HOME='/usr/lib/jvm/java-8-openjdk'